slatedocs/slate/source/index.html.md

 /* display tag */
 echo "<script>$messageCode</script>";

-/* script you can set to display message on certain pages of your site (Perimeter) (not required) */ echo "<script>var adback = adback || {}; adback.perimeter = 'test';</script>";
+/* script you can set to display message on certain pages of your site */ echo "<script>var adback = adback || {}; adback.perimeter = 'test';</script>";

 ```